roytang/blog/content/post/2023/11/loki-s2-marvels/index.md

 Somehow managed to win two tickets for a screening of the film last night, so we got to watch for free.
 Luckily we hadn't bought tickets for our planned Saturday IMAX viewing yet, I don't think IMAX would have been worth it.

 Overall, I enjoyed the movie and it was fun but it definitely had it's flaws and I understand the mixed reviews.

+My brother said it felt like a "filler episode", whatever that means.

 I had read some complaints before about how there was so much "homework" (i.e. prior MCU stuff) to watch before this film, which is a general problem with serialized storytelling, but I feel like they did the best they could given the circumstances.